YAMAHA TDM850 (1991 - 2001) Review

 Value vs rivalsNext up: Equipment

-Despite its longevity (the 900 version is still in production 15 years after the introduction of the original), the Yamaha TDM850 has never really caught on in the UK, two factors which together make the Yamaha fairly common place and cheap, too.
-If you’re fairly tall and want an upright all-rounder, you won’t do much better than the Yamaha TDM850 for the price.
-Find a Yamaha TDM850 for sale
+Despite its longevity, the Yamaha TDM 850 has never really caught on in the UK, which means it's fairly commonplace and cheap, too.
+If you’re fairly tall and want an upright all-rounder, you won’t do much better than the Yamaha TDM 850 for the price.

 |Engine type||8v paralle twin, 5 gears|